 If convicted of PC 243.4 felony sexual battery, the punishments include:

-If the victim suffered a great bodily injury (GBI) during the commission of the sexual battery crime, the defendant could receive an additional three to five years in prison.
+If the victim suffered a significant bodily injury (GBI) during the commission of the sexual battery crime, the defendant could receive an additional three to five years in prison.

 What Are the Best Defenses for Sexual Battery?